Complex Culture Clash As Venezuelan Migrants Flood Into Chile - UrduPoint

 Complex Culture Clash As Venezuelan Migrants Flood Into Chile

-Colchane, Chile, March 1 (UrduPoint / Pakistan Point News - 1st Mar, 2021 ) :Anyier sits at the side of the road gasping for breath as the beating sun and 3,700-meter (12,000-foot) altitude take their toll.
+Colchane, Chile, March 3 (UrduPoint / Pakistan Point News - 3rd Mar, 2021 ) :Anyier sits at the side of the road gasping for breath as the beating sun and 3,700-meter altitude take their toll.

-It has been seven hours since she entered Chile from Bolivia on foot -- her fifth border crossing since leaving Venezuela nearly a month and 5,000 kilometers (more than 3,000 miles) ago.
+It has been seven hours since she entered Chile from Bolivia on foot, her fifth border crossing since leaving Venezuela nearly a month and 5,000 kilometers ago.

 "This has been the toughest," she pants, sunburned and with chapped lips.
 "Awful."
 The 40-year-old, a former employee of Venezuela's national iron and steel company, set off for Chile on January 25 with her 14-year-old daughter Dany and her partner, 26-year-old barber Reinaldo.